 - When a new employee begins, he/she starts to learn about job tasks via training.
 Supervisors can assist by helping him/her understand the role and duties and how he/she impacts the unit, college/organization and the University.
 Understanding how their role relates to the big picture helps engage staff and adds meaning to the work being done.

 - Assign a coworker as a trainer/expert resource who can assist you with additional training.
 The right person can present information positively, train patiently and adapt to individual learning needs.
 Check in with both the trainer/expert resource and the new employee to evaluate progress.

 - Begin discussions early about career interests and how they can be nurtured/developed at the University.
 Staff who feel they can develop a career not just have a job are more committed and engaged.
-Career Systems International has some advice on how to have that conversation.
+Talent Dimensions has some advice on how to have that conversation.

 - Staff who do not have English as their first language may need additional assistance, particularly to learn how to do the job safely.
 Staff Language and Culture Services can help.

 Build a Trusting Work Relationship